 Medicare explicitly excludes coverage for transition-related surgery.
 However, when prescribed by a physician, Medicare covers medically necessary hormone therapy.
 While the managed health care program for active duty and retired armed forces members does not cover gender confirming surgeries, it does cover all other medically necessary treatment for transgender veterans, including hormones and mental health services.

 Does private health insurance cover transition-related surgery or other transition-related medical treatment?

 Increasingly, employers are offering health insurance plans that cover transition-related medical treatment.
 At least 206 of the largest U.S. employers are now offering a health insurance plan that covers transition-related medical treatment.
-The cities of New York, Minneapolis, Portland (Oregon), Seattle, and San Francisco all provide coverage for transition-related care through their employee health plans.
+The cities of New York, Minneapolis, Philadelphia, Portland (Oregon), Seattle, and San Francisco all provide coverage for transition-related care through their employee health plans.
 Additionally, several public universities (including the University of California system, the University of Massachusetts at Amherst, the University of Michigan, the University of Oregon, Portland State University and the University of Washington) now provide coverage of transition-related medical treatment for students, as do several private universities.
 Some employers and universities have set up programs to pay for transition-related health care separately (outside the health insurance plan that covers other forms of health care), although this approach may pose privacy risks.

 Currently, we are working to ensure that health insurance obtained through federal and state exchanges under the Affordable Care Act will cover all medically necessary treatment for transgender people.

 What does the law say about insurance companies denying coverage for routine medical treatments because one has undergone procedures for purposes of gender transition?